Unit 5: Telemedicine Services

 If you contract with American Well to provide an online virtual visit option for your patients using the Amwell technology platform, the agreement includes 24/7 support provided by Amwell’s nationwide provider network, the “Online Care Group,” whenever you/your staff are not available.
 Please keep in mind that Highmark member benefits may vary depending on who is actually performing the services:

-• If primary care services are provided to a Highmark member by an Amwell Online Care Group provider, they are eligible under a Highmark member’s Telemedicine Service benefit, if applicable.
+• If primary care services are provided to a Highmark member by an Amwell Online Care Group provider, they are eligible under a Highmark member’s On-Demand Telemedicine Service benefit, if applicable.

 As a result, the Highmark member’s cost-sharing may vary depending on which provider performs the service — you or the Online Care Group.
-In addition, if the member does not have the Telemedicine Service benefit, as well as other benefits (see above), the services would not be covered when provided by an Online Care Group provider.
+In addition, if the member does not have the On-Demand Telemedicine Service benefit, as well as other benefits (see above), the services would not be covered when provided by an Online Care Group provider.

-In your discussions with American Well, confirm that it will be clear to your patients who is providing care when they sign on for an online visit — you or the Online Care Group.
+In your discussions with Amwell, confirm that it will be clear to your patients who is providing care when they sign on for an online visit — you or the Online Care Group.
 In addition, educate your patients about your online access and availability, and ensure that your Highmark patients understand that their benefits/cost-sharing could differ if care is provided by the Online Care Group when you are not available.

 Attention: Behavioral Health Providers

 Virtual Behavioral Health visits, whether provided by you or by an Online Care Group provider, are subject to cost-sharing under the member’s Outpatient Mental Health benefit; therefore, the member’s cost-sharing is the same for services provided by you or by the Online Care Group.
-However, please remember that a Highmark member must have both the Telemedicine Service benefit and coverage for Outpatient Mental Health services for behavioral health visits provided by Amwell’s Online Care Group.

-• Access to primary care can be increased for all members — especially for individuals with multiple chronic health conditions, those with severe illness and disability, and underserved populations in rural and remote areas.
+• Access to care can be increased for all members — especially for individuals with multiple chronic health conditions, those with severe illness and disability, and underserved populations in rural and remote areas.

 • Virtual visits are a cost-effective way to engage with patients and deliver care anywhere, anytime, while reducing administrative costs for the provider and travel costs for the patient.